Whether sharing documents with companies, clients, or co-workers, the standard operating procedure has become the Portable Document Format (PDF).

 A PDF is independently functioning, not relying on any particular browser, hardware, or operating system for viewing.
 As long as the viewer has any PDF reader installed on their computer, the file will open with a fixed layout format – keeping the integrity of the original document.

 In this article, you'll learn how to create a PDF from other other file formats quickly and easily.
-You'll also learn about ActivePDF's DocConverter, the high-volume PDF conversion IT software SDK for developers, and Reader Plus, the latest in browser-based PDF viewing and editing.
+You'll also learn about ActivePDF's DocConverter, the advanced C# .NET PDF conversion SDK for developers.

 From producing brochures and catalogs to encrypted and e-signed documents, knowing how to create a PDF from scratch will benefit you regardless of the industry you're in or the material you need to create.